deepu2010/Diabetes-Foreteller/README.md

 **METHODOLOGY FOLLOWED:**
 1. Initialize parameters / Define hyperparameters
 2. Loop for number of iterations:
-    a.
-Forward propagation
+    * Forward propagation
-    b.
-Compute cost function
+    * Compute cost function
-    c.
-Backward propagation
+    * Backward propagation
-    d.
-Update parameters (using parameters, and grads from backprop)
+    * Update parameters (using parameters, and grads from backprop)
 4. Use trained parameters to predict labels

 ###### Architecture of neural network for diabetes foreteller